GeoscienceAustralia/hiperseis/seismic/xcorqc/Readme.md

 ### Limitations

-In general virtual environments are preferred, but because of the limited number of python versions available on Gadi and the advantages (natively compiled, etc.) they provide over precompiled versions available through virtual environments, this setup uses the system-provided python3.6 and installs dependencies in user space (`--user` option of `pip`).
+Due to the limited number of python versions and natively-compiled versions of core libraries (MPI, HDF5, etc.) available on Gadi, the recommended approach is to use the system-provided python3.6 and install dependencies in user space (`--user` option of `pip`).
+Alternate combinations of Python and core library dependencies are expected to work, but have not been tested.

 ### Setup process

+From a login node on Gadi:

 #### Load requisite modules
-  1. `module purge` is highly recommended if you have modules loaded
+  1. `module purge`
   2. `module load pbs`
   3. `module load python3-as-python`
   4. `module load openmpi/2.1.6-mt`